 Survey respondents were asked to indicate whether they had participated in any programs offered by the City of Shoreline Parks, Recreation, and Cultural Services Department during the past 12 months.
 Thirty-two percent (32%) of respondents indicated that their household has participated in programs.
 Of those 32%, 62% participated in 1-2 programs, 35% participated in 3-5 programs, and 3% participated in 6 or more programs.
 Respondents were asked to indicate the three primary reasons why their household participated in City of Shoreline programs.
-The top three reasons for participation include: location of the facility (20%), economical fees (19%), and program schedule (14%).
-Based on the percentage of respondents who participated in programs over the past 12 months, 94% rated the overall quality as either "excellent" (30%) or "good" (64%).
+The top three reasons for participation include: location of the facility (20%), economical fees (19%), and programs over the past 12 months, 94% rated the overall quality as either "excellent" (30%) or "good" (64%).